The WELL Member Agreement

 If WELL technical staff finds that files or processes belonging to a member pose a threat to the proper technical operation of the system or to the security of other members, The WELL reserves the right to delete those files or to stop those processes.
 If WELL technical staff suspects an account is being used by someone who is not authorized by the account holder, The WELL may temporarily disable that account in order to preserve system security.
 In all such cases, The WELL will contact the member as soon as feasible.

 The WELL appoints hosts for its Featured Conferences.
 However, hosts have a great deal of autonomy in setting policies for and running their conferences.
 Hosts are not acting as agents of WELL management in making such decisions, in the absence of explicit agreements to the contrary, nor are they subcontractors or employees of The WELL.
-For more information about the relationship between hosts and The WELL, see the WELL Hosts Agreement, available in the Hosts conference.
+For more information about the relationship between hosts and The WELL, see the WELL Hosts Agreement in section 1.3 of the Host Manual.

 The WELL reserves the right to refuse service to anyone and to cancel an account at any time.